 - +3.8% body fat

 Now let’s plot out an intermediate lean bulking example.
-Let’s say that you’re still starting out at 180 and 12%, but you gain 0.25 pounds per week.
+You’re still starting at 180 pounds and 12% body fat, but you’re gaining 0.25 pounds per week.
 Since you’re gaining slower, your gains should be much leaner.
 Let’s say you gain 80% muscle and 20% fat.

 End of lean bulk: